 I’m not suggesting you commandeer the playroom (unless that is what you desire to do) but rather, multi-task the room.
 There are many different ways to do that.
 You could get creative with the furniture, like a hideaway desk that can hide away from view when not in use.
 The type of furniture will depend on your son or daughter, as far as trust issues (not playing with daddy or mommy’s laptop) as well as safety issues (not having a monitor fall on your child).
 Likely, the more secure you can make things, both safety and security-wise, the better.

-- Mount at any Height with Prepac secure metal hanging rail system, Saving valuable floor space.
+- Mount at any height with Prepac secure metal hanging rail system, saving valuable floor space.
+Do you want toRead More?
+Click on the link and do just that! *Bullet quoted from amazon.

 Strategy 2b: Build a Reward System Into the Mix (Like Logic Play or TV Time as a Reward)